tdhopper/ultratall-ultralight/MAIN.md

 I carry a $20 [NWT Men's HAWKE & CO Packable Down vest](http://www.ebay.com/itm/-/221345899344?ssPageName=ADME:L:OC:US:3160) that I bought on eBay a few years ago.
 It's not long enough to be fashionable, but it's cheap, light, and warm; I highly recommend having one.

+I have a large [Sunday Afternoons Sun Tripper Cap](https://www.sundayafternoons.com/p/sun-tripper-cap/).
+It's very light and folds nicely to stuff in a pack.

+I carry a pair of Outdoor Research liner gloves.

 I don't have a [wind shirt](http://sectionhiker.com/what-is-a-wind-shirt/) and haven't been able to find anything that has sufficiently long sleeves and waist; I would love to have something for windy mountain tops and running on windy mornings.
 The large Patagonia Houdini Jacket didn't fit me.
 I have considered trying a [ZPacks Ventum](http://www.zpacks.com/accessories/wind_shell.shtml).

 [^torso]: My legs aren't _that_ long given my height.
 My height comes mostly from a long torso.
 It makes finding shirts especially hard.